 - gift shop selling beer cosmetics (which wasn’t needed in the end, as I found several shops in Prague that sold various beer and wine-themed creams and lotions).

-As soon as we entered the reception area we checked in at the desk and were told our room was already prepared for us.
+As soon as we entered the reception area we checked in at the desk.
+The receptionist told us our room was already prepared for our arrival.
 We followed our hostess downstairs into the basement of the building, where she led us to the last door on the left.
-Just as we arrived, a fellow who had just finished his treatment emerged from the room across the hall, looking relaxed, refreshed and quite happy.
+Just as we arrived, a fellow who had just finished his treatment emerged from the room across the hall.
+He looked relaxed, refreshed and quite happy.
 It was a good sign for what was to come!

 Our hostess showed us around the large brick-walled room, which was quite toasty from the fireplace.
 The room had three large tubs, but we would be using the one in the center.
 It was already filled with warm water.

-There were three wooden buckets sitting in front of the fireplace, which our hostess picked up one by one and stirred vigorously with a long-handled wooden spoon, as she explained what was in each bucket: one had ground hops, one had malt, and the last had brewer’s yeast.
+There were three wooden buckets sitting in front of the fireplace.
+Our hostess picked them up one by one and stirred the contents vigorously with a long-handled wooden spoon.
+She explained what was in each bucket: one had ground hops, one had malt, and the last had brewer’s yeast.

 When I told people that we were going to a beer spa which offered unlimited consumption of beer, they all had the same image in their heads: the two of us, sitting in a vat of beer, with really long crazy straws, chugging our own bath water.
 And in my own mind I expected the water to actually consist of beer as well.
-But it makes sense that they wouldn’t just fill the tub with beer, since the alcohol wouldn’t impart any health benefits, and it might make you feel sticky afterward.
-They recommend that you don’t bathe or shower for a few hours afterward so your body can absorb the nutrients in the ingredients, so of course you wouldn’t want to dump a bottle of beer on yourself and then walk around like that.
+But it makes sense that they wouldn’t just fill the tub with sticky, alcohol-laden beer.
+They recommend that you don’t bathe or shower for a few hours afterward so your body can absorb the nutrients in the ingredients.
+So of course you wouldn’t want to dump a bottle of beer on yourself and then walk around like that all evening.

 So what sort of health benefits do they claim the ingredients have?

-- From the hops: energizing, rejuvenating, skin softener. opens pores
+- Hops: energizing, rejuvenating, skin softener. opens pores

-- From the brewer’s yeast: vitamin B, skin hydration, smoothes wrinkles
+- Brewer’s Yeast: vitamin B, skin hydration, smoothes wrinkles

-- From the malt: proteins in both malt and hops make your hair feel thicker and softer – which is why washing your hair in beer makes hair look so shiny and healthy!
+- Malt: proteins in both malt and hops make your hair feel thicker and softer – which is why washing your hair in beer makes hair look so shiny and healthy!

 Our hostess proceeded to dump some of the ingredients into the tub, then she set the timer for an hour, the full length of our visit.
 We would have 20 minutes to soak in the jacuzzi, and we would know when to get out when the jets shut off.
 She wished us a relaxing visit before disappearing and closing the door behind her.